RaitaroH/DELL-Inspiron-Gaming-7567/README.md

 The battery isn’t the best in the world but what would you expect for a gaming laptop.
 The laptop charges quite fast and the cable has a blue light (I actually like it because it is enough light to see around in the dark after I closed my laptop).
 The brick also has a nice strap to keep stuff nice.
 The charger also was compatible with Europe so I didn't have to do anything.

 # Temperature and Unigine Heaven benchmark

+NOTE: This temps are before I aplied better thermal paste.
+For those results look bellow.

 The temperatures are quite… I could even say bad, maybe.
 The fan is quite loud but it only kicks in after 60+ degrees (you cna change that with software).
 The CPU gets kinda toasty (50-60°C at idle; 70-80°C during heavy load like gaming; I did rectify that bellow) the GPU is much better (45-50°C at idle; doesn’t pass 65 during heavy load), the cooling can keep it under control (for more temperature info look below).
 Now, I would like to ask the people in here if they thing this is dangerous.
 I did find that the max temperature allowed  is 100°C for the CPU and around 75/95°C for the GPU.
 That is fine but still…
 I also red these: